tangentsoft/pidp8i/doc/uwfocal-manual-supp.md

 [domsi]: http://www.pdp8.net/pdp8cgi/query_docs/view.pl?id=366

-## Command Summary (`CARD2.DA`)
+## <a id="card2"></a>Command Summary (`CARD2.DA`)

-Below is a summary of the commands available for interacting with the OS/8 operating system and the filesystem.
-This summary is taken from the file `CARD2.DA` contained within the distribution of U/W FOCAL V4E which we used in building the version currently shipping with the PiDP-8/I software distribution.
+The sub-sections below are a reformatted version of the text from the file `CARD2.DA` contained within the distribution of U/W FOCAL V4E which we used in building the version of U/W FOCAL currently shipping with the PiDP-8/I software distribution.

 In the descriptions below, arguments in square brakets are optional.